miguelalizo/system-design/system_design.md

 [Back to main](#contents)

-A CND is a network of geographically dispersed servers used to deliver static content (CSS, HTML, JS, Images, Videos, etc).
+A CND is a network of geographically dispersed proxy servers used to deliver static content (CSS, HTML, JS, Images, Videos, etc).

+**Amazon has a DNS service: CloudFront**

 How it works:
 - When a user visits a website, a CDN server closet to the user will deliver static content.
 Intuitively users that are farther away from the CDN will experience slower website loads.

+Push CDNs
+    - Push CDNs receive new content whenever changes occur on your server.
+You take full responsibility for providing content, uploading directly to the CDN and rewriting URLs to point to the CDN.
+You can configure when content expires and when it is updated.
+Content is uploaded only when it is new or changed, minimizing traffic, but maximizing storage.
+    - Sites with a small amount of traffic or sites with content that isn't often updated work well with push CDNs.
+Content is placed on the CDNs once, instead of being re-pulled at regular intervals.
+- Pull CDNs
+    - Pull CDNs grab new content from your server when the first user requests the content.
+You leave the content on your server and rewrite URLs to point to the CDN.
+This results in a slower request until the content is cached on the CDN.
+    - A time-to-live (TTL) determines how long content is cached.
+Pull CDNs minimize storage space on the CDN, but can create redundant traffic if files expire and are pulled before they have actually changed.
+    - Sites with heavy traffic work well with pull CDNs, as traffic is spread out more evenly with only recently-requested content remaining on the CDN.

 Consideratins of using a CDN:
 - Cost: usually CDN is run by a third-party provider and you are charged for data transfers in and out of the CDN.
 Caching indfrequently used assets has no benefit of a CDN and should be moved out of the CDN